It’s not every day that you hear branding pros say ‘let go a little’ when creating a compelling B2B brand story.

 To make this simple, Charles recommends segmenting your customers into two main personas:

 It's really about demonstrating, giving them useful information, showing the expertise, making their jobs easier, without, you know, driving on your product.

-7. Take note how branding differs between incumbents and startups
+7. Take note how B2B brand strategies differ between incumbents and startups

 Our audience posed a question about how a brand strategy might differ according to a company’s size and maturity, and it turns out there’s quite a few.